puniverse/quasar/docs/index.md

 ### "@Suspendable" {#suspendable}

-So far, our way to specify a suspendable method is by declaring it throws `SuspendExecution`.
+So far, our way to specify a suspendable method is by declaring `throws SuspendExecution`.
 This is convenient because `SuspendExecution` is a checked exception, so if `f` calls `g` and `g` is suspendable, the Java compiler will force us to declare that `f` is suspendable (and it must be because it calls `g` and `g` might be suspended).

 Sometimes, however, we cannot declare `f` to throw `SuspendExecution`.
 One example is that `f` is an implementation of an interface method, and we cannot (or don't want to) change the interface so that it throws `SuspendExecution`.
 It is also possible that we want `f` to be run in regular threads as well as fibers.